droidian/feedbackd/Event-naming-spec-0.0.0.md

 - message-new-email:  The event used when a new email is received.
 - message-missed-email: The event used when an email  was received but not seen by the user.
 - message-missed-instant: The event used when a instant message was received but not seen by the user.
+- message-missed-notification: The event used when a notification was shown but not seen by the user.
 - message-missed-sms: The event used when a sms message was received but not seen by the user.
 - phone-incoming-call: This Event is used when a phone/voip call is coming in.
 - phone-missed-call: This Event is used when a phone/voip call is was incoming but not answered.